 About This Week's Prompts for Personal Meditation

 Of course the chasm divides us here and now.
-A chasm in in education, opportunities, justice, access to healthy food and clean water.
-Today is judgment day!
+A chasm in education, opportunities, racial, social, economic, and climate justice, access to healthy food and clean water.
+Today IS Judgment Day!

 But what if we don't care?
 What if we have no conscience at all?

-Martin Luther writes, Therefore we conclude that the bosom of Abraham signifies nothing else than the Word of God, …. the hell here mentioned cannot be the true hell that will begin on the day of judgment.
+Therefore we conclude that the bosom of Abraham signifies nothing else than the Word of God, …. the hell here mentioned cannot be the true hell that will begin on the day of judgment.
 For the corpse of the rich man is without doubt not in hell, but buried in the earth; it must however be a place where the soul can be and has no peace, and it cannot be corporal.
 Therefore it seems to me, this hell is the conscience, which is without faith and without the Word of God, in which the soul is buried and held until the day of judgment, when they are cast down body and soul into the true and real hell.
-Church Postil 1522-3 Conscience may move us to activism to strive for justice and sacrifice to seek peace.
-The trouble with what Luther says here is that he assumes people have a conscience to begin with.
-If we are kept from seeing Lazarus at the gate, or choose to ignore him, our conscious does not trouble us, just as "Dives" settles into the warmth beside his fire in Melville's piece (meditation one) or the fashionable stroll in the park in gorgeous silks as in Norton's sonnet (meditation two).
+Church Postil 1522-3 Conscience may move me to activism to strive for justice and sacrifice to seek peace - assuming I have a conscience at all.
+But if I keep myself from seeing Lazarus at the gate, or choose to ignore him, my conscience need not trouble me, just as "Dives" settles into the warmth beside his fire in Melville's piece (Meditation One) or as the fashionable stroll in the park in gorgeous silks as in Norton's sonnet (Meditation Two).

-Chasms form not only between rich and poor, but over religion, politics, customs, access to knowledge.
+Chasms form not only between rich and poor, but over religion, politics, customs, access to knowledge and resources.
 In the third prompt for meditation an awakened conscience torments Salieri many years after the death of Mozart in Peter Shaffer's play Amadeus.
 Envy creates a chasm between genius and mediocrity.
-Salieri's conscience opened hell for him in the bosom of his success (meditation three).
+Salieri's conscience opened hell for him in the bosom of his success (Meditation Three).
 There is only one way to achieve happiness on this terrestrial ball, and that is to have either a clear conscience or none at all. - Ogden Nash

 Euroclydon!* says old Dives, in his red silken wrapper—(he had a redder one afterwards) pooh, pooh!
 What a fine frosty night; how Orion glitters; what northern lights!
 Let them talk of their oriental summer climes of everlasting conservatories; give me the privilege of making my own summer with my own coals.